modernben/forge-docs/1.0/resources/daemons.md

 ## Overview

-Powered by [Supervisor](http://supervisord.org), daemons are used to keep scripts running.
+Powered by [Supervisor](http://supervisord.org), daemons are used to keep long-running scripts alive.
 For instance, you could start a daemon to keep a [ReactPHP](http://reactphp.org/) application running.

 ## Configuring Daemons

 When creating a new daemon you need to provide Forge with a little information:

 - Command - What are you running?
-For instance `php artisan websockets:serve`
+For instance `php artisan websockets:serve`.
 - User - Who's running the command?
-Defaults to `forge`
+Defaults to `forge`.
 - Directory - By default this will run within your site directory.
-- Processes - How many processes should the command be ran under?
+- Processes - How many instances of the process should be kept running?

 ## Log Files